hyperchomp/prgl/README.md

     * I recommend building GLFW from source as a static library, this process is very similar to installing pr3d.
 The directions can be found [in the GLFW documentation](https://www.glfw.org/docs/latest/compile.html).

 #### Linking
-You can easily link pr3d and the required dependencies to your project in CMakeLists.txt.
+You can easily link pr3d to your project in CMakeLists.txt.
 Note that for GLFW although you need it installed to compile pr3d itself you aren't required to link it in another project using the framework as pr3d aims to provide wrapper methods for any needed GLFW functionality.
 ```
 find_package(pr3d REQUIRED)